 Prosecutions are brought in state or territory courts,[10] and procedures will vary depending on the particular court.

-As mentioned, once a prosecution has been commenced, Comcare and its inspectors provide assistance and support to the CDPP as required.
+Once a prosecution has been commenced, Comcare and its inspectors provide assistance and support to the CDPP as required.

 If an accused person proposes a WHS undertaking to Comcare before the prosecution has been finalised, Comcare will consider the WHS undertaking on its merits.
 One of the relevant circumstances will be that the CDPP has evaluated the matters as warranting a prosecution under the Prosecution Policy.